dcordero/Radar-31283089/README.md

 # Update

-This issue was resolve in tvOS 11
+This issue was resolved in tvOS 11

 # Description
 Triggering the gesture Pause with Siri Remote in an instance of AVPlayerViewController with the property isUserInteractionEnabled set to false, reacts to the interaction pausing the player.